State Dependence of Krylov Complexity in $2d$ CFTs: Krylov Complexity from four point function

 The Lanczos coefficients corresponding to \eqref{HHLLlargec} are,

-Under a simple analytic continuation of the time variable $\t$, the auto-correlation function in eq.\eqref{HHLLlargec} can be exactly identified with the thermal two-point function of a $2d$ CFT\footnote{For heavy enough states with $h_H>\f{c}{24}$, the four-point function in the $c\rightarrow\infty$ limit involving two heavy and two light operators behaves like a two-point function of light operators in the thermal state.
-This is a well-known and standard result and we do not list the references for brevity.}.
+Under a simple analytic continuation of the time variable $\t$, the auto-correlation function in eq.\eqref{HHLLlargec} can be exactly identified with the thermal two-point function of a $2d$ CFT\footnote{For heavy enough states with $h_H>\f{c}{24}$, the four-point function in the $c\rightarrow\infty$ limit involving two heavy and two light operators behaves like a two-point function of light operators in the thermal state \cite{Fitzpatrick:2014vua,Fitzpatrick:2015zha}.}.
 This effectively proves that to leading order in large $c$, the heavy state indeed acts as a thermal state for probe light operators.

 Despite the change in the entanglement structure of the states in which the auto-correlation function of $\cO_L$ is computed, the behaviour of the Lanczos coefficients remain linear in $n$ for asymptotically large $n$'s for $2d$ CFTs.
 This implies that, unlike in the $1d$ case, the linearity of the Lanczos coefficients in $n$ is not an adequate measure of chaotic behaviour in the system \cite{Dymarsky:2021bjq}.
-As we will show below, the Krylov complexity of the CFT instead turns out to be more sensitive to this change in the entanglement structure of the state, and therefore proves to be a better diagnostic for quantum chaos in $2d$ dimensional CFTs .
+As we will show below, the Krylov complexity of the CFT instead turns out to be more sensitive to this change in the entanglement structure of the state, and therefore proves to be a better diagnostic for quantum chaos in $2d$ CFTs .